 Travel Guides

-Where Does the Garden Route Start and End?
-Map & Distances
+Where the Garden Route Starts and Ends

-Mossel Bay to Storms River — 300 km of South African coast.
+Mossel Bay to Storms River — ~230 km of South African coast.
 Official boundaries, town-by-town distances, and how many days you really need.

-By Garden Route Stays 9 min read
+By Craig Sandeman 9 min read

 In order, the towns you’ll tick off on the N2 are Mossel Bay → George → Wilderness → Sedgefield → Knysna → Plettenberg Bay → Nature’s Valley → Storms River.
 You can drive it in a long afternoon if you really have to.
 We’ve yet to meet anyone who was glad they did.